-Warsaw’s pride parade comes amid fears and threats in Poland
+Mayor joins pride parade amid Poland’s anti-LGBT campaign

 “His words are read by hundreds of thousands of people,” he said.
 “It’s possible that one of those people will take his word about shooting at LGBT people literally.”

+Uschi Pawlik, who was marching with her LGBT Christian group, Faith and Rainbow, described feeling excluded in the conservative and mostly Roman Catholic nation.

+“We feel that the government has made a scapegoat of us.
+Many of us feel excluded by our own country and our own church,” Pawlik, 40, said.
+“So it is painful, but many of us think this is a reason to fight, and not the moment to give up.”

-Hubert Sobecki, head of Love Does Not Exclude, an LGBT rights group that seeks marriage equality, said the situation is particularly frightening for those young people struggling with their sexual identity.
+Hubert Sobecki, head of Love Does Not Exclude, a group seeking marriage equality, said the situation is particularly frightening for those young people struggling with their sexual identity.
 He said some are afraid to come out and some straight kids are being bullied because they are perceived as gay.

 Call centers have been working to prevent suicides, but they don’t always succeed, he said.

-Last month a trans girl killed herself by jumping from a bridge in Warsaw.
-When a group went later with a rainbow flag to the bridge to honor her, they were assaulted.
+Last month a transgender girl killed herself by jumping from a bridge in Warsaw.
+When a group of people went later with a rainbow flag to the bridge to honor her, they were assaulted.

 “There is lots of hate in the public media and by the ruling party, but you also have a growing movement of people realizing we are fighting for our lives,” Sobecki said.
-“This movement is not about luxury or privilege, it’s about the privilege of staying alive when you are a teenager.
-It’s about survival.”

-LGBT rights became a key topic of public debate earlier this year when Warsaw Mayor Rafal Trzaskowski, from the centrist opposition party Civic Platform, issued an LGBT rights declaration setting out the city’s commitment to try and help find shelter for gay youth rejected by their parents.
-He also promised to incorporate World Health Organization guidelines on sex and tolerance education into Warsaw’s school system.
+LGBT rights became a key topic of public debate earlier this year when Trzaskowski, from the centrist opposition party Civic Platform, issued an LGBT rights declaration.
+In one point, it set out the city’s commitment to try and help find shelter for gay youth rejected by their parents.
+In another, he promised to incorporate World Health Organization guidelines on sex and tolerance education into Warsaw’s school system.

 Poland’s education minister, who was sworn in Tuesday, described the LGBT rights declaration as an attempt to groom children for pedophiles and said sex education is the responsibility of families only.

-By seizing on the issue, Kaczynski has managed to energize the country’s conservative base and divide the political opposition.
+By seizing on the issue, the ruling conservatives have managed to energize their base and divide the political opposition.

-Kaczynski’s party, Law and Justice, celebrated an overwhelming victory in elections to the European Parliament last month.
+Law and Justice won an overwhelming victory in elections to the European Parliament last month.

 Many in the opposition have concluded that supporting LGBT rights did not help them and are now seeking to back away from that issue ahead of national elections in the fall.